-- Now take the lemon over to a place where you would normally cut up fruits or vegetables…
+- Now take the lemon over to a place where you would typically cut up fruits or vegetables…

 - Take out your favorite knife… Now slice the lemon… You may slice it lengthwise from end to end or down the center in small pieces.

-- You may have noticed the juice as it drips out on the cutting area… Reach down and take a slice and smell the fragrance… You may notice memories being created…
+- You may have noticed the juice as it drips out on the cutting area… Reach down and take a slice and smell the fragrance… You may recognize memories …

 - Now open your mouth and take a big bite into that lemon.
 Feel and taste the juices… Experience the increased salivation and notice the feeling at the corners of your jaw.
 Now swallow the lemon juice.

 Did you realize that something was happening in your body while hearing just words and seeing a mental image?
-This happens with every word, with everything we hear and see or just imagine.
+That happens with every word, with everything we hear and see or imagine.

 In our unconscious mind are a lot of beliefs.
-Some of them are really good for us.
-For example: If I believe that I’m a lucky person, I will focus more on what is good in my life.
+Some of them are good for us.
+For example: If I believe that I’m a lucky person, I will focus more on what is right in my life.